vwellmo57/Engineering_4_Notebook/README.md

 ### Lessons(s) Learned

-- You can call and individual letter of a list.
+- You can call an individual letter of a list.
-- For loops can take lots of arguments.
+- For loops can take lots of different types of arguments.
 - Python can be very dense if written well or luckily(guess which I am ;).